satelleyet/resgu/README.md

 Any user can use the utility (sudo not needed so only give this to users that can be trusted).

-Make sure your Users and hosts files do not have any blank lines in them.
+Make sure your Users and hosts files do not have any blank lines or duplicate entries in them.

 Initial Setup: